Exabyte-io/documentation/docs/organizations/projects.md

 # Deleting a project

-You can delete a project as follow:
+You can delete a project as follows:

 <img data-gifffer="/images/organization-remove-project.gif">

-# Creating a job inside a project
+# Creating jobs

 Managing jobs inside organization projects is exactly the same as managing jobs in your personal projects.
 The following shows how to create and submit a job inside an organization project:

 <img data-gifffer="/images/organization-project-create-job.gif">

 !!! note "CLI Jobs"
-    If you decide to create and submit a job from [CLI](/cli/overview) inside an organization project, you should set `#PBS -A ACCOUNTING_NAME` directive inside your job script file. `ACCOUNTING_NAME` can be obtained from "OVERVIEW" tab of the project.
+    If you decide to create and submit a job from command-line terminal inside an organization project, you should set `#PBS -A ACCOUNTING_NAME` directive inside your job script file. `ACCOUNTING_NAME` can be obtained in the "OVERVIEW" tab of the project.